 - For premises that can lock the refuse chutes for exclusive use by the cleansing workers, PMCs/cleansing contractors may consider to handle the waste properly wrapped in designated bags (hereinafter referred to as "designated-bag wrapped waste") and the NCW separately, with regard to the actual circumstances.
-Cleansing workers may first place a large waste collection bin without being lined with 240/660-litre designated bag at the bottom of the refuse chute and deposit the "designated-bag wrapped waste" on each floor into the refuse chute.
+Cleansing workers may first place a large waste collection bin without being lined with 240/660-litre designated bag at the bottom of the refuse chute and deposit the "designatedbag wrapped waste" on each floor into the refuse chute.
 Then, cleansing workers may replace the large waste collection bin with one that has been lined with a 240/660-litre designated bag for the collection of NCW left on each floor.
 If the NCW in the premises is not excessive, cleansing workers may collect the waste on each floor by, on one hand, depositing the "designated-bag wrapped waste" into the refuse chute, and, on the other hand, using a large designated bag (e.g., 100 litre) they carry about to collect the remaining NCW on the floor.
 Regardless of which arrangement is adopted, the cleansing workers should tie the openings of the large designated bags containing the NCW before handing them over to the FEHD or waste collectors to comply with the relevant legislation. - When cleansing workers deposit "designated-bag wrapped waste" into the refuse chutes, some of the designated bags may get damaged or unfastened in the refuse chutes, causing the waste inside to escape from the designated bags.
 Some scattered waste that is not properly wrapped in designated bags can thus be found in the large waste collection bins at the bottom of the refuse chutes.
-Under this situation, PMCs/cleansing contractors should declare to the EPD their adoption of the separate collection approach for "designated-bag wrapped waste" and NCW at their premises.
-They should also inform the FEHD or waste collectors about the adoption of the abovementioned approach and their declaration to the EPD so that the FEHD or waste collectors can accept such waste as suitable for collection.
+Under this situation, PMCs/cleansing contractors should declare to the EPD their adoption of the separate collectors about the adoption of the above-mentioned approach and their declaration to the EPD so that the FEHD or waste collectors can accept such waste as suitable for collection.

 Additionally, PMCs/cleansing workers should assess the extent of damage or unfastening of the designated bags.
 If the problem remains to be severe, they should consider lining the large waste collection bins at the bottom of the refuse chutes with designated bags to facilitate collection by the FEHD or waste collectors.
-PMCs/ cleansing contractors should also take appropriate measures to improve the situation, such as reminding households to properly tie the designated bags.
+PMCs/ cleansing contractors should also take appropriate measures to improve the situation, such as reminding tenants to properly tie the designated bags.